by Jonathan Carroll and Ryan C. Davis

 Should I agree to take a breath or blood test?

 Once an officer has determined that he or she has probable cause to believe that you are driving under the influence, the officer may ask you to submit to a chemical test to determine your blood alcohol concentration (BAC).
-This typically occurs after field sobriety tests have been conducted (see article).
+This typically occurs after field sobriety tests have been conducted (see post on field sobriety tests).
 Chemical tests are conducted in the form of either a breathalyzer test or a blood test.
 The results of these tests could help you prevent an arrest or provide a defense for your case, if your BAC is below 0.08.
 On the other hand, you could also be voluntarily giving prosecutors evidence which will be used to convict you.
 In fact, if your BAC result is above 0.2, your statutorily required minimum jail sentence may increase from 48 hours to 7 days.

 So, can you refuse to submit to these tests?
 Yes.
 You have the right to refuse to allow an officer to conduct breath or blood tests.
 However, there will be negative legal consequences if you choose to do so.